Orion (X Ambassadors album)

 Orion (stylized in all caps) is the second studio album by American rock band X Ambassadors.
-It was released on June 14, 2019, by record labels KIDinaKORNER and Interscope Records.
-The album follows X Ambassadors' first studio album, VHS (2015), and is the first album to feature the band as a trio since Noah Fledshuh took a personal break from X Ambassadors in 2016.
+It was released on June 14, 2019 through KIDinaKORNER and Interscope Records.
+The album follows X Ambassadors' first studio album, VHS (2015), and is the first album to feature the band as a trio since Noah Feldshuh took a personal break from X Ambassadors in 2016.
 Three singles have been released from Orion: "Boom", "Hey Child", and "Hold You Down".
 The album features production from musicians such as Ricky Reed and Malay.

 Background

 X Ambassadors released their debut album, VHS, on June 30, 2015.
 The band went on tour to support the album, where they wrote several songs that became singles.
 On January 26, 2018, the song "Joyful" was released.
 Later that day, an album of the same name was announced.
 The album was originally slated for an April 2018 release.
 On February 2, 2018, a second single titled "Don't Stay" was released.

-On April 19, 2019, roughly a year after the planned release date, X Ambassadors announced that they had cancelled the album.
+On April 19, 2019, roughly a year after the planned release date, X Ambassadors announced that they had cancelled the album "Joyful".
 Singer Sam Harris stated in an interview with Billboard that the album was cancelled because "it didn't feel like it fully represented where [they] were at."